The Future of Data Centre Cooling: Innovations for Sustainability

 Disadvantages of liquid cooling in data centres:

-Earlier this year, Digital Realty launched a cloud and carrier-neutral Paris centre, emphasising energy efficiency.
-Addressing data gravity concerns, the La Courneuve hub incorporates direct liquid cooling, focusing on performance needs while minimising Scope 1 and 2 emissions.
+Earlier this year, we launched a cloud and carrier-neutral Paris centre, emphasising energy efficiency.
+Addressing Data Gravity concerns, the La Courneuve hub incorporates direct liquid cooling, focusing on performance needs while minimising Scope 1 and 2 emissions.
 This cutting-edge liquid cooling solution guarantees optimal energy use and brings economic advantages for clients.

 Evaporative Cooling